 And that is an example, I think, of this general idea that the intentions or the spiritual nature of the practitioner was an essential element in chemical reactions, that you needed to be pure of heart or you needed to concentrate really hard in order for the reaction to work.
 And it turns out that is not true.
 Chemical reactions work completely independently of what the practitioner wants or feels or whether they are virtuous or malign.
 So, the parts of alchemy which ignored that spiritual component, those eventually became chemistry.
 And the parts of alchemy which relied on the spiritual components of the practitioner were all proven to be false.
 And so, in some ways, the transition from alchemy to chemistry is a recognition of the fundamentally impersonal nature of the universe.

-Here is Jordan Peterson (sorry but you had to know I was going to quote him at least once) describing Carl Jung’s (accurate) analysis of alchemy and its relationship to the birth of science.
+Here is Jordan Peterson (of all people) describing Carl Jung’s (accurate) analysis of alchemy and its relationship to the birth of science.